nagonzalezq/nicolas-gonzalezquintero/content/authors/admin/_index.md

 ---
 title: Nicolás A. González Quintero
-role: Postdoctoral Fellow in The Institute of Historical Studies in The University of Texas at Austin
+role: Postdoctoral Fellow in The Institute of Historical Studies
 avatar_filename: 118007512_10164024793885282_4049643507359408033_o.jpg
 organizations:
   - name: The University of Texas at Austin